 The Company classifies its fair value measurements of financial instruments into a three-level hierarchy (the "Valuation Hierarchy").
-No transfers were made among the three levels in the Valuation Hierarchy during the years ended December 31, 2014 and 2013.
+Except for the reclassification of U.S. government securities from Level 2 to Level 1, there were no transfers made among the three levels in the Valuation Hierarchy for 2015 and 2014.